krondorl/krondorl/README.md

 I'm a curious person with a wide range of interests.
 I'm motivated by creation, learning, and creativity.

-- 🔭 I'm currently working as a full-stack developer.
-- 💬 Ask me about music production or audio engineering.

 My usual tech stack:
 - TypeScript, JavaScript
 - Angular